Skip to Content

 Jump Statements: break, continue, and pass

 Jump statements are special keywords in Python that alter the normal flow of a loop.
-They give you the power to jump out of a loop, skip part of a loop, or do nothing at all.
-Mastering break, continue, and pass will allow you to write more efficient and readable code.
+They give you the power to exit a loop early, skip part of a loop, or do nothing at all.

 The Three Jump Statements